bkneis/lazyaws/README.md

 ## Why

 The AWS CLI is powerful but slow for exploratory workflows.
-Finding a Lambda's env vars, checking a CloudFormation stack's outputs, or inspecting an SQS dead-letter queue means multiple commands with long argument lists.
+Finding a Lambda's env vars, checking a CloudFormation stack's outputs, or inspecting an SQS queue means multiple commands with long argument lists.

 `lazyaws` puts all of that in a three-panel TUI you can navigate in seconds — no flags to remember, no context-switching to the browser console and waiting for static assets to load.